Breaking News (song)

 "Breaking News" is a song credited to American recording artist Michael Jackson.
 The song is said to have been written by Jackson, Eddie Cascio and James Porte, produced by Teddy Riley, Cascio and Jackson, and was included on the 2010 edition of his first posthumous album, Michael.
-Along with "Monster" and "Keep Your Head Up", the song was allegedly recorded in the Porte/Cascios' basement in 2007.
+Along with "Monster" and "Keep Your Head Up", the song was allegedly recorded in Porte and Cascio's basement in 2007.
 These tracks have been controversial since their release, with Jackson's fans and family members doubting their authenticity since release.
-As of August 2018, there is a pending court case as to whether a Jackson sound-alike named Jason Malachi was used for the lead vocal of the song.
+In August 2018, Sony Music Group admitted in court that the vocals of "Breaking News" were not performed by Jackson.
+In July 2022, the song was removed from streaming services.

 The R&B song talks about the media wanting a piece of the pop star, which drew comparisons to Britney Spears' "Piece of Me" (2007).
 An instrumental snippet of "Breaking News" was unveiled in a promotional video which features a montage of various TV journalists reporting breaking news about Jackson, and refers to the tabloid stories and legal troubles that plagued Jackson in the years leading up to his death.
 "Breaking News" achieved minor success, peaking at number one on the Billboard Bubbling Under Hot R&B/Hip-Hop Songs.

-Background
+Background and release

-"Breaking News" is said to have been written by Jackson, Eddie Cascio and James Porte, and produced by Teddy Riley, Cascio and Jackson.
+"Breaking News" is said to have been written by Jackson, Eddie Cascio, and James Porte, and produced by Teddy Riley, Cascio, and Jackson.
 The song was released by Sony Music Entertainment to precede the announcement of Michael.
-On November 5, 2010, a video "teaser" for "Breaking News" was made available on Jackson's official website.
+On November 5, 2010, a video teaser for "Breaking News" was released on Jackson's official website.
 The video opens with a montage of various TV journalists reporting breaking news about Jackson.
 The musical introduction follows, ending before the vocals start.
-The video refers to the tabloid stories and legal troubles that plagued Jackson in the years leading up to his death.
-Three days later the full length version of the song appeared on Jackson's website and was subsequently played on some radio stations.
+The video refers to the tabloid stories and legal troubles that affected Jackson in the years leading up to his death.
+On November 8, "Breaking News" was fully released on Jackson's website and subsequently played on some radio stations.